 - treatment at a substance abuse centre

-Within 10 working days of receiving the referral, the specialist health service must decide if you have the right to treatment from a specialist.
-Based on an assessment of your state of health, you will either be offered healthcare within the specialist health service, or be referred back to the original referrer.
+Within 10 working days of receiving the referral, the specialised health service must decide if you have the right to treatment from a specialist.
+Based on an assessment of your state of health, you will either be offered healthcare within the specialised health service, or be referred back to the original referrer.

 Treatment within the EU/EEA in the event of long waiting times in Norway

-If you are not offered treatment within a medically acceptable period of time in Norway, you can apply to Helfo for advance approval to have your treatment in another EU/EEA country or Switzerland.
+If you are not offered treatment within a medically justifiable period of time in Norway, you can apply to Helfo for prior authorisation to have your treatment in another EU/EEA country or Switzerland.

 Illustration: Morten Rakke / Helfo

-The specialist health service notifies an exceeded waiting time
+The specialised health service notifies an exceeded waiting time

-The specialist health service is responsible for notifying Helfo if it sees in advance that it will be unable to provide healthcare to you within the guaranteed maximum waiting time.
-It must also notify Helfo if it has already exceeded the time.
-If you want to exercise your right to treatment elsewhere, Helfo will arrange this for you.
+The specialised health service is responsible for notifying Helfo if it is unable to provide healthcare to you within the guaranteed maximum waiting time.
+If you want to exercise your right to treatment elsewhere, Helfo will try to arrange this for you.

-If you believe that your guaranteed maximum waiting time has been exceeded but not notified to Helfo, you can contact Helfo yourself.
-Helfo will then immediately contact the hospital or treatment centre concerned.
+If you believe that your guaranteed maximum waiting time has been exceeded but not notified, you can contact Helfo yourself on number 23 32 70 00.
+Helfo will immediately contact the hospital or treatment centre concerned.
 If it turns out that your waiting time has been exceeded, the place of treatment will be given a short time limit in which to set a new date for you.

 Helfo contacts you

-If your guaranteed waiting time has been exceeded, Helfo will telephone you to ask if you wish to receive treatment elsewhere.
+If your guaranteed waiting time has been exceeded, Helfo will contact you to ask if you wish to receive treatment elsewhere.

-If Helfo is unable to get hold of you within 2 days, Helfo will send you a letter asking you to reply as soon as possible if you wish to receive treatment elsewhere.
-After the 2 days, even if Helfo did not get hold of you, Helfo starts the process of finding an alternative option for you.
+If Helfo is unable to get hold of you, Helfo will send you a letter asking you to reply as soon as possible if you wish to receive treatment elsewhere.
+Even if Helfo did not get hold of you, Helfo starts the process of finding an alternative option for you.

-If Helfo does not receive a reply from you within 10 days of sending the letter, you will be referred back to your original place of treatment.
+If Helfo does not receive a reply from you within the deadline in the letter, you will be referred back to your original place of treatment.
 You will keep your place on the waiting list there.